 How does Medicare set its fees?
 This is important for other payers because commercial payers often use the values set by Medicare to calculate their fees.
 This overview provides information and examples to explain how fees are set in the Medicare Fee Schedule.
 CodingIntel members can start with the brief video introduction and companion slides, […]

-Table of Contents G2211 FAQ Changes to G2211 in 2025 (with video) Not all visits Clinician’s relationship with the patient, type of problem Acute condition, seen in primary care CMS expected frequency Q&A from CodingIntel’s August 17, 2023, CMS Proposed Rule Webinar Q&A from CodingIntel’s January 22nd, 2024, Reimbursement Reality Webinar CMS releases G2211 FAQ: […]
+Table of Contents G2211 FAQ Changes to G2211 in 2025 and 2026 Not all visits Clinician’s relationship with the patient, type of problem Acute condition, seen in primary care CMS expected frequency Q&A from CodingIntel’s August 17, 2023, CMS Proposed Rule Webinar G2211 Visit complexity inherent to evaluation and management associated with medical care services […]

 Acute, Uncomplicated vs. Acute with Systemic Symptoms

 Question: When using the E/M guidelines, is the problem an acute, uncomplicated illness or an acute illness with systemic symptoms?
-Answer: Let’s start with the CPT definitions, from the CPT® Professional edition.
-Acute, uncomplicated illness Acute illness with systemic symptoms From CPT®: A recent or new short-term problem with low risk of morbidity for which […]
+Answer: Codes for Visits in Assisted Living (and a Visit Complexity Update for 2026!)
+Acute, uncomplicated illness Acute illness with systemic symptoms From CPT®: A recent or new short-term problem with low risk of morbidity […]

 CMS’s 2024 Shared or Split Services Policy: Document and Report Them Correctly

 In 2024, CPT® expanded its definition of split/shared services, CMS updated their requirements.
-Neither CMS nor CPT made changes tot his policy for 2025.
-CPT® expanded its definition of split/shared services in 2024, stating that the substantive portion can be determined by the practitioner who spent more than 50% of the time, or who made […]
+Neither CMS nor CPT® made changes to this policy in 2025 or 2026.
+Medicare requires that both practitioners are enrolled in Medicare, and both have E/M in their scope of practice.
+CPT® expanded its definition of split/shared services in 2024.
+The service […]

 G0101 Pelvic and Breast Exam

-Medicare developed two HCPCS codes for screening services for women, without definitive frequency time limits Both G0101 (screening breast and pelvic exam) and Q0091 (obtaining a screening pap smear) may be billed every two years for a low-risk patient and every year for high-risk patients These are not comprehensive preventive medicine services They may be […]
+Medicare has HCPCS codes for screening services for women Both G0101 (screening breast and pelvic exam) and Q0091 (obtaining a screening pap smear) may be billed every two years for a low-risk patient and every year for high-risk patients These are not comprehensive preventive medicine services They may be billed on the day of a […]

 Risk: Roads not Taken

-How is risk evaluated when selecting a level of E/M service?
-We know that the risk from additional diagnostic testing/procedures and management is one of the three elements that determines the level of service, when MDM is used.
-But, how about the risk from the condition itself?
-This short video (I always say they’re short […]
+How is risk assessed when selecting a level of E/M service?
+We know that the risk of additional diagnostic testing/procedures and management is one of the three elements that determines the level of service, when MDM is used to select a level of E/M. But, how about the risk of the condition itself?
+This short […]

 What is the Risk of a Referral?